dittoeth/docs/docs/overview/glossary.md

 ERC-20 (Ethereum Request for Comment 20) is a technical standard for fungible tokens.
 The system uses this for dETH and the other stable assets.

+## ercEscrowed

+`AssetUser.ercEscrowed` tracks the amount of stable asset for a user.
+It refers to stablecoins like dUSD (which is an ERC-20).
+This is virtually accounted for because the ERC itself is also minted when withdrawing from the system and burned when depositing into it.

 ## ethDebt

 During a primary liquidation this amount represents the upper bound on the `ercDebt` converted to ETH at the current oracle price after accounting for fees and the `forcedBidPriceBuffer`.

+## ethEscrowed

+`VaultUser.ethEscrowed` virtually tracks the amount of ETH collateral for a user: increases when depositing ETH or LST via the Bridges like rETH/stETH, and decreases when withdrawing.
+The ETH itself is stored in the Bridges for each LST.

 ## forcedBidPriceBuffer